Informatievlaanderen/registry-documentation/docs/new-registry.md

 # Starting a new registry

-To get started building a new registry, you can follow these steps:
+To get started building a new registry based of the [example registry](https://github.com/informatievlaanderen/example-registry), follow these steps:

 ## Preparing the example registry